pmgower/crest-discount-tracker/README.md

 ## Highest Item Level Tracking
 The addon tracks the highest item level you've had in each slot, even if you're not currently wearing that item.
 This data is:

 - Saved between game sessions
 - Updated automatically when you equip new items
 - Updated when you upgrade existing items
 - Used to calculate your tier eligibility

+## Planned Features
+Based on The War Within's gear upgrade system, we're considering adding these features in future updates:

+### Upgrade Cost Tracking
+- Track the gold cost for upgrading each piece of gear to the next tier
+- Calculate total gold needed to reach the next discount tier
+- Compare upgrade costs against potential savings from higher discount tiers

+### Upgrade Material Tracking
+- Track Whelpling's Shadowflame Crest currency amounts
+- Display how many Crests you need for your next important upgrade
+- Show weekly caps and your progress toward them

+### Gear Set Optimization
+- Suggest which gear pieces to upgrade first for maximum efficiency
+- Calculate "what if" scenarios for different upgrade paths
+- Identify which gear slots would benefit most from Mythic+ or raid drops

+### Upgrade History
+- Track your upgrade history over time
+- Show gold spent on upgrades
+- Display item level progression by slot

+### Vault Reward Evaluation
+- Evaluate Great Vault rewards against your current gear
+- Calculate the value of potential upgrades from weekly vault rewards
+- Suggest which vault reward would provide the biggest item level improvement

 ## Warband Crest Tiers
 The addon tracks your eligibility for the following tiers: